florentpoujol/minicms-modern/readme.md

 - full validation of data on the backend side (writers or commenters can't do anything they aren't supposed to do, even when modifying the HTML of a form through the browser's dev tools)
 - nice handling of all possible kinds of errors and success messages
 - emails can be sent via the local email software or SMTP
-- global configuration saved as JSON can be editted via the file or by admins via a form
+- global configuration saved as JSON can be edited via the file or by admins via a form
 - must work with PHP7.0+ MySQL5.6+ and not use any deprecated stuff
-- works with or without URL rewriting, with .htaccess provided
 - works as a subfolder or the root of a domain name
 - links to pages, posts, categories and medias can be added in the content via wordpress-like shortcodes.
 Ie: [link:mdedia:the-media-slug]
 - works with or without SSL.
 All internals links adapt automatically to the protocol used (+ url rewrite or not).